How Oregon is importing the SEC to the Pac-12

 "Coach Feld changed our life, man," fifth-year senior offensive lineman Shane Lemieux said.
 "We thought we were working before, but it was nothing."

-"Every single thing we do helps us on the football field, every single job, every single run you know, we're not doing wind sprints to kill us, we're doing wind sprints to prepare us for football."
+"Every single thing we do helps us on the football field, every single job, every single run.
+You know we're not doing wind sprints to kill us, we're doing wind sprints to prepare us for football."

 The recruiting strategy almost mirrors Saban's in the attention to detail in yearly evaluations and the type of athlete they're bringing in, especially along both lines of scrimmage.